coddingtonbear/jirafs/docs/source/getting_started.rst

 * ``fields.jira``:  This file will show all currently-set field values for this JIRA issue (except fields written to their own files; see ``description.jira`` below).
 You **can** change field values here by editing the field values in the file.
+See :ref:`editing_fields` for more information.
 * ``description.jira``: This file will show the issue's current description.
 You **can** change the issue's description by editing the contents of this file.